-B.26 It is important to note when looking at chart B.4 that debt interest simulations reflect the combination of simulated future yields and projected debt issuance together with the unfolding of existing portfolio dynamics.
-In this way, it can be seen that debt interest seems to pick up in the later part of the horizon.
-Amongst other factors, this reflects the redemption profile of the debt portfolio, with a higher volume of redemptions that will mature and be refinanced at new rates of financing.
-Given the long average maturity of the UK's debt portfolio, which creates 'stickiness' in the debt portfolio, any impact on its structure as a result of debt issuance is slow to take effect.
-Following the current issuance skew example, after 15 years only about half of the entire debt interest cost bill would have been refinanced at new yield levels.
+B.26 It is important to note that debt interest simulations in charts B.4 and B.5 reflect the combination of simulated future yields and projected debt issuance together with the unfolding of existing portfolio dynamics.
+As a consequence, debt interest appears to pick up in the later part of the horizon.
+This reflects the redemption profile of the debt portfolio, with a higher volume of redemptions that will mature and be refinanced at new rates of financing, amongst other factors.
+Given the long average maturity of the UK's debt, which creates 'stickiness' in the evolution of the portfolio, any impact from debt issuance is slow to take effect.
+In the 2016-17 issuance skew example, only about half of the entire debt interest cost bill would have been refinanced at new yield levels after 15 years.